forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 ## How to publish my scoped application to the ServiceNow&reg; Share
-Here are sample instructions for publishing a scoped app to Share https://developer.servicenow.com/blog.do?p=/post/publishing-spoke-to-share/ https://developer.servicenow.com/blog.do?p=/post/first-share-item/
+Here are sample instructions for publishing a scoped app to Share:

+https://developer.servicenow.com/blog.do?p=/post/publishing-spoke-to-share/

+https://developer.servicenow.com/blog.do?p=/post/first-share-item/

 ## Other areas to expand the Testing Scripts Scoped Application.
-Provide info on getting scoped app certified on Store integration with test mgmt and ATF https://developer.servicenow.com/blog.do?p=/post/o-atf/ https://developer.servicenow.com/blog.do?p=/tags/automated-test-framework/
+Provide info on getting scoped app certified on Store integration with test mgmt and ATF:

+https://developer.servicenow.com/blog.do?p=/post/o-atf/

+https://developer.servicenow.com/blog.do?p=/tags/automated-test-framework/